About The City Sightseeing Panama Bus Tour:

 The City Sightseeing Panama tour features a single, comprehensive route.
-By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its seven stops.
-The first is located outside Multicentro Mall in the urban heart of the capital.
+By booking a 24 or 48 hour sightseeing ticket you'll be entitled to unlimited transport between each of its ten stops.
+The first is located on Balboa Boutiques Plaza in the urban heart of the capital.

-From Multicentro, travel into Panama's western outskirts and encounter highlights such the Miraflores Locks, the 654-foot vantage point of Ancon Hill, and Frank Gehry's 'Biomuseo'.
+From here, travel into Panama's western outskirts and encounter highlights such the Miraflores Locks, the 654-foot vantage point of Ancon Hill, and Frank Gehry's 'Biomuseo'.
 The Biomuseo is a natural history museum whose exhibitions showcase the native fauna and flora of the Isthmus of Panama.
 They also examine the impact that this biodiversity has on the rest of the planet.
 Frank Gehry may be recognisable to some as the architect of other famous museums such as the Bilbao Guggenheim Museum or Prague's Dancing House.
 His Biomuseo is easy to spot from the upper decks of the Panama sightseeing buses thanks to its distinctive multi-coloured roof.

 While riding the city route you will also get to hop off at Isla Flamenco (accessed via the Amador Causeway), a scenic hotspot featuring two shopping centres, open-air restaurants and marinas packed with yachts and fishing boats.
 Spend some time gazing south across the Gulf of Panama and north towards the white skyscrapers of downtown.
 You could also stroll up the forested slopes of Fort Grant on nearby Isla Perico, rent a bike for a two-wheeled adventure along the causeway, or catch a ferry to Taboga Island from Punta Culebra.

-After departing Isla Flamenco the sightseeing buses embark on a scenic return journey to Multicentro Mall.
+After departing the Causeway islands the buses embark on a scenic return journey to Balboa Boutiques Plaza.
 You'll curve around the picturesque colonial district of Casco Viejo, which lies just west across the bay from the new city.